hnihsan/bee-menu-resto/README.md

 npm run start
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the Bee Cafe - Customer DApp.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the Nectars - Restaurant Menu Creator DApp.